 Getting those bill limits in place should be a matter of urgency.

-The SADC ministers of ICT would meet soon, Sibanda said, and a phase two report from the task team was expected.
+The SADC ministers of ICT would be meeting soon, Sibanda said, and a phase 2 report from the task team is expected.

 Meanwhile, spread the word.
 Full advice on how to prevent data roaming bill shock can be found in last week’s column, online.
 Go to www.iol.co.za, click on blogs, and then Consumer Watch.